 PRESENTATIONS and LECTURES

 This lecture is about developing robust, maintainable code that uses the MVC model.
 I presented the content while teaching, recorded a draft, and then transcribed the draft to create this edition.
-You may use the PowerPoint slide deck, or you can view the Web presentation by selecting the Code Optimization link.
+You may use the PowerPoint slide deck, you can view the Web presentation, or you can read the transcript.